skillrepos/workspace/labs.md

 **Purpose: In this lab, we’ll see how to make revisions with Workspace in an existing repository**

 1. While we have a version of our app that we can work with, we might like to add some additional features.
 For example, let's add a feature to play against the computer.
 Since we have an existing repository, we can initiate the Workspace process from there.
 For formal tracking, let's first open a GitHub issue for the feature.
 You'll need to make sure the Issues functionality is turned on for your repository.
-Go to Settings and then scroll down until you find the Issues checkbox and make sure it's checked.
+Go to the *Settings* tab for the repository and then scroll down until you find the Issues checkbox and make sure it's checked.
+(The URL is https://github.com/<userid>/<repository>/settings )

+2.

 ![Activating issues](./images/ws23.png?raw=true "Activating issues")